Methods of explainable-AI (ex-AI)

 Interactive Machine Learning (iML) := machine learning algorithms which can interact with – partly human – agents and can optimize its learning behaviour trough this interaction.
 Holzinger, A. 2016.
 Interactive Machine Learning for Health Informatics: When do we need the human-in-the-loop?
 Brain Informatics (BRIN), 3, (2), 119-131.

-Post-hoc Explainability (PHE) := such models provide local explanations for a specific decision and re-enact on request, typical examples include LIME, BETA etc.
+Post-hoc Explainability (PHE) := such models are designed for interpreting black-box models and provide local explanations for a specific decision and re-enact on request, typical examples include LIME, BETA, LRP, or Local Gradient Explanation Vectors, prediction decomposition or simply feature selection.

 Preference learning (PL) := concerns problems in learning to rank, i.e. learning a predictive preference model from observed preference information, e.g. with label ranking, instance ranking, or object ranking.
 Fürnkranz, J., Hüllermeier, E., Cheng, W. & Park, S.-H. 2012.
 Preference-based reinforcement learning: a formal framework and a policy iteration algorithm.
 Machine Learning, 89, (1-2), 123-156.